-If you ever watched the Rick Moranis three-quel Honey, We Shrunk Ourselves, you probably know that bananas are a good source of potassium.
+If you've watched the Rick Moranis three-quel Honey, We Shrunk Ourselves, you probably know that bananas are a good source of potassium.
 (Recap: One of the kids passes out and he needs potassium, and Moranis' son pipes up, "Potassium, potassium, bananas have potassium!")

 Video of the Day

 But while the yellow fruit is often thought of as the main source of the mineral, there are actually plenty of foods with more potassium than bananas.

 Potassium is a crucial mineral needed to support kidney and heart health as well as muscle and nerve function, according to the National Institutes of Health (NIH).
 The mineral is an electrolyte and works with sodium (another electrolyte) to keep fluid levels balanced, according to the University of Michigan.